djeada/Linux-Notes/notes/managing_users.md

 * visudo

 ## Users

+The following information about the users is stored on the system:

+* Full Name
+* Username
+* Password
+* Groups (primary and secondary)
+* Home dir
+* Shell program

 ### Superuser
 The superuser is a privileged user with full access to all commands and files on a system, regardless of their permissions.
 There is no such thing a superuser without the access rights.
 Typically, the superuser's login is `root`.
 A password is required to access the root account.
 Because the root account has the greatest potential for damage, the root password should be carefully chosen and kept in secret.